abertschi/ad-free/README.md

 - [x] Turn off sound when advertisement is playing
 - [ ] Play local music instead when advertisement is playing

+## Implementation notes
+Advertisment detectors are modularized into implementations of [AdDetectable](./app/src/main/java/ch/abertschi/adump/detector/AdDetectable.kt).
+An instance of `AdDetectable` can determine if a track being played is a Spotify advertisment or not.

+As for now, an `AdDetectable` which [parses notification content](./app/src/main/java/ch/abertschi/adump/detector/SpotifyTitleDetector.kt) for the keyword _Spotify_ is implemented.
+False positive matches can be manually filtered out.